 According to the Vermont Department of Health, tick-borne illnesses are on the rise in Vermont.
-In an effort to address the many tick-related questions clinicians from Southwestern Vermont Medical Center’s (SVMC) have partnered with Keith Michl, MD, to offer a special presentation: What You Need to Know about Tick-Borne Illness: Answers to Frequently Asked Questions.
+In an effort to address the many tick-related questions clinicians from Southwestern Vermont Medical Center’s (SVMC) and a Vermont Department of health epidemiologist have partnered to offer a special presentation: What You Need to Know about Tick-Borne Illness: Answers to Frequently Asked Questions.
 The talk is scheduled for 5:30 – 6:30 p.m.
-Thursday, July 27 at the Manchester Community Library in Manchester, VT.
+Tuesday, October 10 at Historic Memorial Hall in Wilmington, VT.

 Attendees will get expert answers to the most common tick-related questions, including: